saboit/toggl-redmine-cli/README.md

 - `REDMINE_API_URL`: The base URL of your Redmine instance (e.g., `https://redmine.example.com`).
 - `DEFAULT_PROJECT`: The default Redmine project name for creating tasks.
 - `ACTIVITIES_MAP`: A JSON string mapping activity tags to Redmine activity IDs.
+- `MYISSUES_QUERY_IDS`: Comma-separated list of Redmine issue-query IDs, e.g. `https://redmine.saboit.de/issues?query_id=42`.
+User creates his own queries to gather issues that he is working on or wants to track on.
+The issue numbers can overlap and will be deduplicated.
+The resulting list of issues will be used in command `projects`.

 **Note**: Keep your API tokens and keys secure and do not share them publicly.